ivanlasic23/Project1/README.md

 ![sign up tablet page snippet](assets/images/signuptablet.png)

+---
 # Unfixed Bugs

 ### Working with only HTML and CSS responsiveness is not perfect as it would require many media queries.
-I have only used three breakpoints
+I have only used three breakpoints.

 # Deployment